mkaszubowski/reefpoints/source/posts/2015-11-18-phoenix-is-not-rails.md

 #### Why it matters: easy to learn

 Phoenix does not tie module names to the filename.
 Rails requires a `UsersController` to be located in a file named `users_controller.rb`.
+We agree conventions like these are good, but Phoenix does not care about such tight restrictions.
+Instead we promote sane defaults, but are flexible to individual requirements.
+Naming also creates a lot of confusion for people who learn Rails first then try to write Ruby applications.
+Because Rails depends on `const_missing` to require files based upon the class name convention of file path, knowing how to require files in a regular Ruby application is a bit of a mystery for programmers looking to move their knowledge outside of Rails.

-Phoenix does not care.
-There is a "web" directory where you put controllers, views, etc, but it only exists for code reloading purposes which gives you refresh-driven-development.
+Phoenix includes a "web" directory where you put controllers, views, etc, but it only exists for code reloading purposes which gives you refresh-driven-development.

 Phoenix also does not impose singular and plural naming rules.
 Rails naming rules can confuse beginners and advanced developers alike: models use singular names, controllers use plural ones, URL helpers mix both, and so on.
 Phoenix consistently uses singular rules, as any other Elixir code.
 You may use plural names for your tables and router paths, but those are explicitly written at your system boundaries.

 ### Assets

-Phoenix uses a tool named [brunch]() by default for handling static assets, but it allows you to bring your own JavaScript build tool, instead of building one specific to the framework, like Rails does with the asset pipeline.
+Phoenix uses a tool named [brunch](http://brunch.io) by default for handling static assets, but it allows you to bring your own JavaScript build tool, instead of building one specific to the framework, like Rails does with the asset pipeline.
 Phoenix also leverages its channel layer to provide live-reload of changes out of the box.

 #### Why it matters: ES6/ES2015 is the future

 Phoenix promotes ES6/ES2015 instead of CoffeeScript, by supporting ES2015 out of the box for new projects.
 CoffeeScript served its noble purpose to push the industry forward.
-ES2015 and its first-class transpilers are the clear way forward.
+ES2015 and its [first-class transpilers](https://babeljs.io) are the clear way forward.

 #### Why it matters: live-reload is an essential feature